NieneB/InternshipReport/index.md

 3. Getting the stories out of the raw data and show people the surprising knowledge that stays hidden.
 Help people explore intangible cultural heritage and so the history of the Dutch landscape.
 Engage people in something interesting about the landscape.

-We will do this by building an attractive web-application for the project Heritage & Location to show its potential of visualizing heritage data and preserving them.
-A big part of the web application will be a geo-visualization of the intangible cultural heritage data set of living field names from Drenthe.
-The interactivity of the web application, will give users the possibility to discover the names themselves in relation to the environment.
-The focus is on revealing hidden meaning of the raw data, to the general public.

 ### User requirements

 The target group must feel:

-1. Attracted to use the application
+- U1 Attracted to use the application
-2. Attracted to stay and play around with the application
+- U2 Attracted to stay and play around with the application
-3. Challenged to explore more
+- U3 Challenged to explore more
-4. Discover the meaning of the field-names in relation to their environment
+- U4 Discover the meaning of the field-names in relation to their environment
-5. Discover interesting stories and surprising facts about the field-names
+- U5 Discover interesting stories and surprising facts about the field-names
-6. Understand the field-names and their value
+- U6 Understand the field-names and their value

 ### Functional requirements

-1. The application must be intuitive and simple to use, so it shows quick and surprising results on the actions of the target group.
+- F1 The application must be intuitive and simple to use, so it shows quick and surprising results on the actions of the target group.
-1. The application must be technically working in an efficient and error-safe way.
+- F2 The application must be technically working in an efficient and error-safe way.
 User friendly.

 ### Context requirements
+There are no context requirements for this study.

+### Assumptions

+## Results Sub-objective 2.
+Building the prototype web-application

+### From requirements to design: The idea

 For this is needed: